gicho/RZ/RZ_A1H_QSPI_LOADER/README.md

 If two chips are being used, the application needs to be flashed in dual spi mode accordingly

-- checks if a valid aüplication image is available, at address
+- checks if a valid application image is available, at address DEF_USER_PROGRAM_SRC (0x18040000) with 0x40 offset

-	#define DEF_USER_PROGRAM_SRC        (0x18040000)

-+ 0x40 offset.
-Verifies the string '.BootLoad_ValidProgramTest' is present

-if yes, jumps to the application, if no, blinks LED0 forever
+Verifies the string '.BootLoad_ValidProgramTest' is present, if yes, jumps to the application, if no, blinks LED0 forever

 no other changes are made to the system.